obsproject/obs-websocket/README.md

 ### Possible use cases
 - Remote control OBS from a phone or tablet on the same local network
-- Change your stream overlay/graphics based on the current scene (like the AGDQ overlay does)
+- Change your stream overlay/graphics based on the current scene
 - Automate scene switching with a third-party program (e.g. : auto-pilot, foot pedal, ...)

 ### For developers
-The server is a typical Websockets server running by default on port 4444 (the port number can be changed in the Settings dialog).
+The server is a typical WebSockets server running by default on port 4444 (the port number can be changed in the Settings dialog).
 The protocol understood by the server is documented in [PROTOCOL.md](docs/generated/protocol.md).

 Here's a list of available language APIs for obs-websocket :